MicrosoftDocs/SupportArticles-docs/Office/Client/access/move-to-specific-record-from-combo-box-selection.md

 5. Save and close the macro.
 6. Save and run the form.

-Change the value of the combo box will close the form and open the form again with a filter applied.
+After you change the value of the combo box, the form will be closed and opened again with a filter applies.